IanFinlayson/exploring-cs/chapter06.md

 temperature and then multiplying by ^5^⁄~9~.

 The next part is doing this for a bunch of temperatures.
-To be helpful, let\'s make the range of temperatures start at the lowest Fahrenheit temperature it\'s likely to be.
-Here in Virginia, it\'s rare that it gets below 0°, or above 100° Fahrenheit.
+To be helpful, let's make the range of temperatures start at the lowest Fahrenheit temperature it's likely to be.
+Here in Virginia, it's rare that it gets below 0°, or above 100° Fahrenheit.
 We can therefore use 0 as the starting point to range, and 101 as the ending point (remember it has to be just *past* the value we want to end at.

-It will also be nicer if we don\'t print *every* temperature from 0° to 100°.
+It will also be nicer if we don't print *every* temperature from 0° to 100°.
 100 lines of output will probably be too much.
 Instead, we will go in increments of 5°.
 To do this, we can just pass 5 for the last thing to `range`.